Skip navigation

 Last season in Premier League: 2023-24

 Chris Wilder has done an excellent job turning things around at Sheffield United, as that process started last season as they were clearly relegated from the Premier League some time before the end of the season.
-The Blades have a clear playing style and identity under Wilder and Kieffer Moore up top is important to that with Gustavo Hamer and Callum O’Hare full of energy breaking from midfield.
-They have lost against Leeds, Sunderland and Burnley in games between the top teams and they’re having a bit of a wobble at the start of 2025.
-But some big January additions in Ben Brereton Diaz and Tom Cannon will kick them on.
+The Blades have a clear playing style and identity under Wilder with Gustavo Hamer and Callum O’Hare full of energy breaking from midfield and Rhian Brewster and Kieffer Moore both full of experience in attack.
+They spent big in January to add some key attackers but they suffered three defeats in a row at the worst time of the season to drop from top spot to third.
+The playoffs beckon.

 Last season in Premier League: 2016-17

-The Black Cats are the surprise-package in the hunt for automatic promotion and Bellingham is leading the charge.
+The Black Cats were the surprise-package in the hunt for automatic promotion and Bellingham is leading the charge.
 Jobe Bellingham, Jude’s younger brother, that is.
-The 19-year-old midfielder has been a revelation and Sunderland manager Regis Le Bris was relatively unknown when he arrived from Lorient in the summer.
-He’s not now.
+The young midfielder has been a revelation and Sunderland manager Regis Le Bris was relatively unknown when he arrived from Lorient in the summer.
+He’s not now as he’s guided the Black Cats to the playoffs.
 Sunderland are quick on the counter with loan signing Wilson Isidor a real find up top.
-The loan signing of Chris Mepham has added experience to a very young side and although Sunderland aren’t expected to finish in the top two, perhaps that is why they are so dangerous?
-They’re playing with house money because nobody expected them to be in the automatic hunt, though a Monday loss to Leeds likely have them set for the playoffs.
+Another loan signing in Chris Mepham has added experience to a very young side and nobody expected Sunderland to be up here.
+They have had plenty of time to prep for the playoffs and are ready and dangerous.

 Last season in Premier League: 2011-12